caoshuai03/caoshuai03.github.io/_pages/about.md

 [//]: # (# 📝 Publications )

 # 💻 Internships
-- *2024.04 - 2024.07*, University of Science and Technology of China, Suzhou, China, Research Internship.
+- *2024.04 - 2024.07*, University of Science and Technology of China, Suzhou.

-My research interests are mainly in computer vision and large model fine-tuning.
+Research Internship.

 # 🎖 Honors and Awards
 - *2023.12* Sichuan Agricultural University, National Scholarship.